-The legal premise for the Nebbia holds are based on the decision in U.S. v.
+The legal premise for the Nebbia hold is based on the decision in U.S. v.
 Nebbia, 357 F.2d 303 (2d Cir.1966).
 In Florida, both rule and statute authorize a similar type of hearing.

 Specifically, the trial court must decide “whether to release a defendant on bail or other conditions and what that bail or those conditions may be….”
 Fla.
 R.Crim.
 P. 3.131(b)(3).
 Under this rule, one factor to be considered is the “source of funds” used to post bail.

-During the Nebbia hearing, the defendant must show that the source of the bail premium and collateral are from a legitimate source and were not acquired through illegal activities, or from the profits of a crime such as drug trafficking, money laundering, theft, or fraud.
+During the Nebbia hearing, the defendant must show that the source of the bail premium and collateral have a legitimate source and were not acquired through illegal activities, or from the profits of a crime such as drug trafficking, money laundering, theft, or fraud.

 How to Get the “Nebbia Hold” Lifted?

 If the prosecutor stipulates to the motion and proposed order, then the Nebbia hold can sometimes be lifted in a matter of hours.

 Although rarely needed under the rules, the person posting the funds might be asked to include a copy of bank records, mortgage and real estate property records, income statements, and other financial records that trace the funds being used to pay the bond.

 What information is needed at the Nebbia Hearing?